The constitution of the British Society of Clinical Hypnosis includes the following areas:

 (z) Members are required to sign a Code of Conduct based on the Code of Ethics and Practice.

-The above code of ethics is applicable to all BSCH members and students in training.
+The above code of ethics is applicable to all BSCH members.

 4. COMPLAINTS PROCEDURE